 HISP teams that did customer research demonstrated that remote qualitative research can be effective — it can even enable new types of outreach and customer voices that are represented.
 Virtual team meetings, synthesis, and presentations also work.
 The COVID-19 pandemic will eventually subside.
 Traditional methods of customer research, including in-person interviews, observations, and team synthesis may return.
 But we’ve seen through Amplify that non- traditional approaches work and they can stay, perhaps making Customer Understanding even more accessible for CX teams.

 Customer Understanding is about being in tune with and responsive to customer needs.
 This goes for firmly established services and customer segments.
 It also plays out in unpredictable and urgent times of need, as we’ve seen with COVID-19.
 The response we have seen shows us how important it is to have channels open and feedback systems in place to learn quickly and robustly from the public.
 This way, the Federal Government can learn, understand, and be responsive to improve experiences, building the public’s trust in public services and our government.

 Our team will continue to explore how we can provide central capacity in the form of office hours to directly help HISP teams doing customer research and survey measurement work, as this support navigating bureaucratic barriers has proven Invaluable.
-We've also packaged ALL of our program materials, so that others across government can complete the modules and use the templates and resources we produced.
-Federal employees can find them on OMB Max at this link.
+We’ve also packaged ALL of our program materials, so that others across government can complete the modules and use the templates and resources we produced.
+Federal employees can find them on OMB Max.